yushuntang/DPAL/README.md

 # Dual-Path Adversarial Lifting for Domain Shift Correction in Online Test-time Adaptation

-This is the official project repository for [Dual-Path Adversarial Lifting for Domain Shift Correction in Online Test-time Adaptation].
+This is the official project repository for [Dual-Path Adversarial Lifting for Domain Shift Correction in Online Test-time Adaptation](https://arxiv.org/abs/2408.13983).
 This repository is built based on the [SAR 🔗](https://github.com/mr-eggplant/SAR).

 <p align="center">
 <img src="figures/DPAL.png" alt="DPAL" width="100%" align=center />